ryanjsfx2424/ComputationalFluidDynamicNFTs/README.md

 for the title image ("logo") and the background -- which I decided to be blank for simplicity.

+v0.0.12: mints successfully from polygon scan -- so it must be purely a website / javascript bug that prevents from minting on that side!

   12) minting dapp
   13) profit???